blockdeep/otro/README.md

 - **BLS** only if the `bls` feature is enabled.
 - **RSA** only if the `rsa` feature is enabled.

-Bear in mind that in all cases the payload is expected to be hashed with the `blake2_256` algorithm, except Ethereum, which uses `keccak256`.
+Note: In all cases the payload is hashed with the `blake2_256` algorithm, except in Ethereum, which uses `keccak256`.

-## Key Concepts

-### Native and Smart Signatures

-- **Native Signature:** A traditional cryptographic signature using common algorithms like Ed25519, Sr25519, and ECDSA.
-- **Smart Signature:** A signature that includes additional custom logic or cryptographic methods.
-It consists of a public key and the actual signature, supporting various custom signature types.

-### Credential Management

-Credentials represent public keys and associated configurations that define how an account can be accessed or managed.
-The pallet allows linking multiple credentials to a single account, enabling complex access management scenarios.

-### Storage Items

-- `Credentials`: A storage double map that holds credentials associated with accounts.
-Each credential consists of a public key and a configuration detailing the allowed operations and signature types.

 ## Integration